 Next, drag in rectangles for each second tier manager or person that reports to the top level and place them below your top-level rectangle.
 Use the Connector Tool to link your top rectangle with each of the rectangles in the second level.

 Beneath each of these managers, you’re going to repeat the process to include all the people who directly report to each second-tier manager.
 Then do the same thing for those that report to those people and so on until you’ve got your whole organization plotted out.

-If you have a lot of employees to diagram you may quickly find it necessary to abandon this horizontal, expanding pyramid structure for a more compact style, which combines a horizontal layout with a vertical one.
+If you have a lot of employees to diagram you may quickly find it necessary to abandon the horizontal, expanding pyramid structure for a more compact style, which combines a horizontal layout with a vertical one.
 In this variation, all employees linked off of the same descending line are considered to be at the same hierarchical level.
 Laying out an organizational chart this way saves a ton of space.

 Personal assistants usually fall outside of a normal chain of command.
 They report to someone on a higher tier than other employees, but those employees don’t report up to them.
 Illustrate this by including personal assistants on a spur off to the side of the line that connects their manager to his or her other reports, as we’ve done with the Engineering Assistant.

 If one position is split between two part-time employees, enter both names in the same box, separated by a slash — as we’ve done for the two employees in charge of Usability above.